alexisdougha/goat-pep/README.md

     data/orca_xyz_to_pdb/outputs
 ```

-This maps the ORCA-generated XYZ conformations onto the original PDB topology and outputs PDB files for downstream analysis.
+This maps the ORCA-generated XYZ conformations onto the original PDB topology and outputs PDB files for downstream analysis and visualization.